lmc2179/lmc2179.github.io/drafts/isoelastic.md

 print(after_lotsize, (after_price_model/a)**(1/b)) # Successful inversion demo

 ```

+Calculate value of 1% increase, compare with cost; or calculate when marginal output < some value

 # does this model really describe reality? some causal considerations and notes on modeling